00AR/blog_app/readme.md

 # Blog Platform API
 This repository contains the codebase for a RESTful API built with Python using the FASTAPI framework.
 The API allows users to perform CRUD operations on blog posts, comment on posts, and like/dislike posts.
 The data is stored in a MongoDB database.
+The app uses JWT based authentication and assigns access token to user at login.
+User must authenticate for accessing their blogs and to react with likes and comments to other user's blogs.
+The token expires after a period of time, after which the user is required to login again.

 ## Requirements
 - python